joe-dorward/samples/2025_Sage_Playa/Size_Name/size_name_demonstration.md

 The key take-aways are:
 1. The only knowledge the chatbot has are the pages (listed below) that describe the user interface at a functional specification level
 2. The chatbot has no literal 'how to' instructions
-3. The chatbot can only generate the conversation (below) by inference
+3. The chatbot can only generate the conversation (below) by inference, guided by the **User Experience Rules**

 ### Conversation
 | "where is the size name" | "1" | "how do i do that" |